Sustainability Interest Group: Corn-Based Bioplastic Executive

 Your goal at this hearing is to convince the Regulators to include the Sustainability Group’s recommendations in their final regulation.
-To make this argument effectively, you must
+To make this argument effectively, you must:

-Complete the assigned readings listed at the bottom of this page;
+- Complete the assigned readings listed at the bottom of this page

-Work closely with the other members of your group to develop clear answers to the Regulators’ questions;
+- Work closely with the other members of your group to develop clear answers to the Regulators’ questions

-Complete written reflections on your character, interest group, and readings as assigned.
+- Complete written reflections on your character, interest group, and readings as assigned

 Your Victory Objectives

-You will receive 10 points if the Regulators select your group’s proposal as the final regulation.
+- You will receive 10 points if the Regulators select your group’s proposal as the final regulation

-The Regulators will rank the interest groups by how well their goals are represented in the final regulation.
-You will receive between 1 and 5 points based on how the Sustainability Group is ranked and how well the regulation reflects your goals.
+- The Regulators will rank the interest groups by how well their goals are represented in the final regulation.
+You will receive between 1 and 5 points based on how the Sustainability Group is ranked and how well the regulation reflects your goals

-Sustainability Group Sources
+Industry Group Sources